nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

   pure (M.fromList $ zip [0 ..] bottles)
 ```

-I used two helper functions here:

-- `shuffle :: MonadRandom m => [a] -> m [a]` which takes a list and returns a
-random permutation of it [1]
-- `chunksOf :: Int -> [a] -> [[a]]` which takes a list and breaks it up into
-chunks of a specified length
+In words, `randomBottles`:

+1. Makes a list with 4 copies of each colour
+2. Shuffles it
+3. Splits it into a list of bottles of height 4
+4. Adds two empty bottles
+5. Converts the list into a `Map`

-But, you might ask: how do we know that the puzzle is actually solvable?
-Turns
+But, you might ask: how do you know that the puzzle is actually solvable?
-out that some mathematicians actually [studied this
+Interestingly, after some Googling I discovered that some mathematicians
-problem](https://arxiv.org/pdf/2202.09495) and found some bounds for the minimum
+actually [studied this problem](https://arxiv.org/pdf/2202.09495) and found some
-number of empty bottles needed to ensure the puzzle is always solvable.
-Plugging
+bounds for the minimum number of empty bottles needed to ensure the puzzle is
-in our parameters, two empty bottles seems to be the exact lower bound for all
+always solvable.
+Plugging in our parameters, two empty bottles seems to be the
-three puzzle sizes ... interesting!
-But that still doesn't guarantee that the
+exact lower bound for all three puzzle sizes.
+Cool!
+But that still doesn't
-puzzle has a solution.
+guarantee that the puzzle has a solution.

-Instead, I went for a cruder approach: make a random puzzle and try to find a
+Instead, I went for a cruder approach and made a function that makes random
-solution using a solver.
-If a solution is found, return the puzzle.
-If not, make
-a new random puzzle and try again.
-In practice most random puzzles seem to be
-solvable, and in the worst case where the puzzle is not solvable or the solver
-is being really slow, the user can just restart the game.

-In code it looks like this:
+puzzles and tries to solve them until it finds one that has a solution:

 ```haskell
 createPuzzle :: MonadRandom m => PuzzleSize -> m Bottles